Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 The outlook for Vasilevich is now very uncertain.
 His friends and colleagues have launched a campaign to raise awareness of his plight and are lobbying for international partners to put pressure on Lukashenko for his release.

-The charges against him of illegal financial transactions are easy to manufacture, especially as Vasilevich had a lot of business with international clients that involved international transfers and commission payments that can simply be construed as bribes and kick backs.
+The charges against him of illegal financial transactions are easy to manufacture, especially as Vasilevich had a lot of business with international clients that involved international transfers and commission payments that can simply be construed as bribes and kick-backs.

 During August the tension was rising slowly but there was a sense of suspended reality amongst many of the young professionals that make up Belarus’ emerging middle class.